-As an actor, get scripts and it’s my job to stay on script, to say my lines and to life a character that someone else wrote.
-Over course of my career, I’ve had the great honor playing some the greatest male role models ever represented on television. might recognize me as “Male Escort #1.”
+As an actor, get scripts and it’s my job to stay on script, to my lines and bring to life a character that else wrote.
+Over the course of my career, I’ve had the great playing some of the greatest male role models ever represented television.
+You might recognize me as “Male Escort #1.”

 (Laughter)

-“Photographer Date Rapist,” “Shirtless Rapist” from the award-winning “Spring Break Shark Attack.”
+“Photographer Date Rapist,” “Shirtless Date Rapist” from the award-winning “Spring Break Shark Attack.”

 (Laughter)

-“Shirtless Student,” “Shirtless Steroid-Using Con Man” and, in my most well-known role, as Rafael.
+“Shirtless Medical Student,” “Shirtless Steroid-Using Con Man” and, in my well-known role, as Rafael.

 (Applause)

-A brooding, reformed who falls for, of all things, a virgin, and is only occasionally shirtless.
+A brooding, reformed playboy who falls for, of all things, a virgin, and is only occasionally shirtless.

 (Laughter)

-Now, these roles don’t represent the kind of man am in my real life, but that’s what I love about acting.
-I to live inside characters very different than myself.
-But every I got one of these roles, I was surprised, because most of men I play ooze machismo, charisma and power, and when I look in mirror, that’s just not how I see myself.
-But was how Hollywood saw me, and over time, I noticed a parallel between roles I would play as a man both on-screen and off.
+Now, these roles don’t represent kind of man I am in my real life, but that’s what I about acting.
+I get to live inside characters very different than myself.
+But every time got one of these roles, I was surprised, because most of the men I play ooze machismo, and power, and when I look in the mirror, that’s just not I see myself.
+But it was how Hollywood saw me, and over time, I a parallel between the roles I would play as man both on-screen and off.

 I’ve been pretending to be man that I’m not my entire life.
-I’ve been pretending to be strong when I felt weak, confident I felt insecure and tough when really I was hurting.
-I think for the most part I’ve been kind of putting on a show, but I’m tired of performing.
-And can tell you right now that it is exhausting trying to man enough for everyone all the time.
+I’ve been to be strong when I felt weak, confident when I felt and tough when really I was hurting.
+I think the most part I’ve just been kind of putting on a show, I’m tired of performing.
+And I can tell you right that it is exhausting trying to be man enough for everyone all time.
 Now — right?

 (Laughter)